 The OnePlus 8T does better than the OnePlus Nord in that it doesn’t mush out noise.
 It distorts far less, too.
 That said, I wasn’t overly impressed with the OnePlus 8T’s camera.
-It seems like only Google, Apple, and Samsung really know how to do camera processing at this price-point.
+It certainly doesn’t help that OnePlus would go on to fix a lot of these issues with the OnePlus 9 series.
 It’s a shame because the phone feels very much like a flagship in every other regard.

 Check out the full-resolution OnePlus 8T camera samples in this Google Drive folder.